Durenlab/LINGER/docs/scNN.md

 If the input data is 10X h5 file or h5ad file from scanpy, please follow the instruction [h5/h5ad file as input](https://github.com/Durenlab/LINGER/blob/main/docs/h5_input.md) .

 ### sc data
-We download the data using shell command line.
+We download the data using the shell command line.
 ```sh
 mkdir -p data
 cd data